kitnil/awesome/README.md

 - [posio](https://github.com/abrenaut/posio) - A multiplayer geography game using Websockets
 - [flare-game](https://github.com/clintbellanger/flare-game) - Fantasy action RPG using the FLARE engine
 - [mopidy](https://github.com/mopidy/mopidy) - Mopidy is an extensible music server that plays music from local disk, Spotify, SoundCloud, Google Play Music, and more.
 You edit the playlist from any phone, tablet, or computer using a range of MPD and web clients.
-- [sshuttle](https://github.com/apenwarr/sshuttle) - Transparent proxy server that works as a poor man's VPN.
-Forwards over ssh.
-Doesn't require admin.
-Works with Linux and MacOS.
-Supports DNS tunneling.
+- [sshuttle](https://github.com/apenwarr/sshuttle) - Wrong project!
+You should head over to http://github.com/sshuttle/sshuttle
 - [ranger](https://github.com/ranger/ranger) - A VIM-inspired filemanager for the console
 - [imapfw](https://github.com/OfflineIMAP/imapfw) - imapfw (IMAP/mail framework)
 - [bup-cron](https://github.com/anarcat/bup-cron) - mirror of the bup-cron repository, may be out of date while i figure out github mirror things